 The right of action accrues when a person knows, or reasonably should have known, that an injury occurred.
-If a person is bleeding with obvious broken bones and is rushed to the hospital in an ambulance immediately following a car accident, it is pretty clear an injury has occurred and the cause of action has accrued.
-The two-year time limit will begin running on the date of the accident.
+If a person fractured their arm in a car accident, it is apparent that the injury occurred as a result of the car accident.
+Therefore, the statute of limitation timeline is measured from the date of the accident.